Taekeundo/42berlin_c/Circle_05/CPP05-09/CPP09/README.md

 **`std::map(key, value)`**
  1. It's ideal for storing both (key-value)pairs together.
  2. `std::map::lower_bound`.
-    It's easy yo find the closest date by using this method.
+    It's easy to find the closest date by using this method.

 ### Logic
  1. Parsing the given file (= data.csv)